evmos/ethermint/CONTRIBUTING.md

   * `git remote rename origin upstream`
   * `git remote add origin git@github.com:<username>/ethermint.git`

-Now `origin` refers to my fork and `upstream` refers to the Cosmos-SDK version.
+Now `origin` refers to my fork and `upstream` refers to the Ethermint version.
-So I can `git push -u origin <branch>` to update my fork, and make pull requests to Cosmos-SDK from there.
+So I can `git push -u origin <branch>` to update my fork, and make pull requests to Ethermint from there.
 Of course, replace `<username>` with your git handle.

 To pull in updates from the origin repo, run